mozilla/explainers/eyedropper-input.md

 ## Incubation and/or standardization destination

-Incubation could in a whatwg/html PR, standardization in WHATWG HTML.
+Incubation should be in a whatwg/html PR, for standardization in WHATWG HTML.